Anti-siphoning law

-Anti-siphoning laws and regulations are designed to prevent pay television broadcasters from buying monopoly rights to televise important and culturally significant events before free-to-air television has a chance to bid on them.
+Anti-siphoning laws and regulations are designed to prevent pay television and pay streaming broadcasters from buying monopoly rights to televise important and culturally significant events before free-to-air television has a chance to bid on them.
 The theory is that if such a monopoly was allowed, then those unable or unwilling to obtain access to the pay television service would be unable to view the important and culturally significant events.
 Generally the laws allow pay-TV to bid for such monopoly rights only if free-to-air television has declined to bid on them.

 Notable examples of such policies are present in Australia and the United Kingdom.
 Anti-siphoning in the United States was introduced by the FCC in 1975 and was soon overturned as unconstitutional.
 Some sports leagues do contractually obligate that their broadcasters include a certain number of telecasts on over-the-air television as part of their overall contracts.
 For games broadcast exclusively by pay television channels, the National Football League similarly requires syndicated, over-the-air simulcasts in the markets of the teams involved, to ensure that all of a team's games are available locally on broadcast television.